Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 - [SAVE]
    Click this button to save the exporter definition.
 The *Create definition* view is closed.

-### Settings tab
+## Settings tab
-You use the *Settings* tab to edit the basic settings of the exporter definition.

 *DataHub Exporter > Exports > Select export definition > Tab Settings*

 ![Edit definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionEdit.png "[Edit definition]")

+Use the *Settings* tab to edit the basic settings of the exporter definition.

 - *Label*
    Edit the name of the exporter definition.